The Isle of Man Aircraft Registry specializes in quality private and corporate business jets.

 - Owners of Isle of Man registered aircraft must be qualified under the Air Navigation (Isle of Man) Order 2015 as amended;

-- Aircraft with MTOM of 5,700 kg or above may be registered;
+- Aeroplanes with MTOM of 5,700 kg or above may be registered;

-- Aircraft with MTOM between 2,730 kg and 5,700 kg may be considered if accompanied by significant economic benefit to the Isle of Man private sector;
+- Aeroplanes with MTOM between 2,730 kg and 5,700 kg may be considered if accompanied by significant economic benefit to the Isle of Man private sector;

 - Aircraft of any weight owned by Isle of Man residents (N.B. aircraft must be Type Certified);

 - Complete details of who are qualified to hold legal or beneficial interest by way of ownership in an aircraft registered in the Isle of Man are available here.

 Our registration consists of the letter 'M', a hyphen and four letters (M-****).